Toward Generative Quantum Utility via Correlation-Complexity Map: Quantifying IQP compatibility and beyond-pairwise dependence

-While Theorem~\ref{thm:qcli-mmd-bound} provides a lower bound on irreducible MMD rather than a guarantee on achieved performance under finite optimization, the joint dependence on $I_{\text{QCLI}}$ and $G_n$ observed in Fig.~\ref{fig:qcli_mmd} is consistent with its central mechanism: low $I_{\text{QCLI}}$ permits substantial spectral leakage outside $S_A$ and thus potentially large mismatch, whereas high $I_{\text{QCLI}}$ constrains this leakage and limits worst-case error; increasing $G_n$ reduces mismatch by reducing truncation of the learner’s effective support.
+{The joint dependence on $I_{\text{QCLI}}$ and $G_n$ observed in Fig.~\ref{fig:qcli_mmd} is consistent with the support-mismatch mechanism underlying Eq.~(\ref{eq:qcli-mmd-lowerbound})}, low $I_{\text{QCLI}}$ permits substantial spectral leakage outside $S_A$ and thus potentially large mismatch, whereas high $I_{\text{QCLI}}$ constrains this leakage and limits worst-case error; increasing $G_n$ reduces mismatch by reducing truncation of the learner’s effective support.
 We emphasize that the precise transition points between regimes depend on the data-generation process and training budget, but the qualitative trends are expected to persist across other IQP sources and learners, including practical datasets, as they reflect representational alignment rather than properties of any particular instance.